rparnas/ry-docs/retro-software-compatibility.md

 *Apple Silicon Macs* were introduced in 2020 when Apple moved to its own ARM-based processor, like the one it already uses for its phones.
 A goal of this was to make the hardware of **iOS** and **macOS** devices more similar so that developers can more often create one solution and use it on both.

 ### Mac Emulators
 **Mini vMac** emulates early compact 68k Macs starting with the original "Macintosh" (later known as Macintosh 128K) thru the Macintosh 512K, Plus, SE, Classic.
 It prioritizes hardware accuracy and a historically authentic experience. **System 6** is a stable "final plateau" OS that can be run on this emulator whereas it may struggle with **System 7** just as the original hardware struggled.
-It has a reputation of being hard to use however that comes from the Macs it is emulating being harder to use in real life than later systems, not the emulator itself.
+It has a reputation of being hard to use however that comes from the Macs it is emulating being harder to use in real-life than later systems, not the emulator itself.

 **Basilisk II** emulates a powerful late-era 68k Mac similar to a Quadra, while **SheepShaver**, by the same developer, emulates a late-era PowerPC machine similar to a Power Mac.
 It prioritizes software compatibility and ease-of-use rather than realistically emulating specific hardware.
 These two emulators are excellent choices for software that is forgiving in terms of the hardware it can run on. **System 7** is a good plateau OS for either 68k or PowerPC software.
 For later PowerPC software, **Mac OS 9** (typically **Mac OS 9.0.4**) is often a good choice.